Sanjuro: Production

 The story is primarily based on Shūgorō Yamamoto's short story Hibi Heian (日日平安).
 Originally Sanjuro was to be a straight adaptation of the story.
 After the success of Yojimbo the studio decided to resurrect its popular antihero, and Kurosawa reimagined the script accordingly.
 But despite a certain element of continuity, the eventual film turned out to be more than just a sequel to Yojimbo for the hero goes on to develop in character from the swashbuckling original.

-He is, as before a masterless samurai who preserves his anonymity by the same means.
+He is, as before, a masterless samurai who preserves his anonymity by the same means.
 When asked his name in Yojimbo he looks outside and names himself mulberry (Kuwabatake); in Sanjuro he chooses a camellia (Tsubaki).
 In both cases he gives Sanjūrō (thirty-year-old) as his given name, although in both films he admits to being closer to forty.
-Having the ronin take the name of local agricultural products rather than a great house or clan reflects a populist turn in contemporary samurai movies.
+Having the ronin take the name of a local plant rather than a great house or clan reflects a populist turn in contemporary samurai movies.
 A crucial difference between Yojimbo and Sanjuro, however, is that there is little connection to the Western genre in the sequel.
 The original was set in an out-of-the-way border town where the hero deals ruthlessly with local thugs, while in Sanjuro the action centres on a Japanese feudal power struggle in a clan fortress town.
 There the hero realises that Hanbei, his main opponent, is a man much like himself: a social outsider (an "unsheathed sword" in the words of the chamberlain’s wife) free to pick his own side in a conflict.
 The difference between them is only in the motives behind their choice.